omernaeem/RFUAV/readme.md

                          stft_point=2048,
                          duration_time=0.1,
                          oneside=False,
-                         Middle_Frequency=2400e6
-                         )
+                         Middle_Frequency=2400e6)

-You can use the following code to transform the raw frequency signal data into spectromgrams as a .png image automatically.
+You can use the following code to automatically convert the raw frequency signal data into spectrograms and save them as .png images.

     data_path = 'Your datapack path'
     save_path = 'Your save path'